 • Encourage the parents to ask questions of the appropriate medical professionals.
 Make sure they have a pad of paper and a pen to write down their questions or unfamiliar terms.

-• Encourage the parents to talk and be will to take the time to hold space and listen.
+• Encourage the parents to talk and be willing to take the time to hold space and listen.
 Allow them to express their grief and anger.

 • It is important for the parents to have a feeling of hope for their baby and for themselves.
 Help them to see some of the positive possibilities for their baby and for their family.

 • Encourage the parents to take each day as it comes

 • Refer the parents to the NADS Parent Support Program

 Parents will never forget this experience and even though it is a challenging time, they will always remember your kindness and support.